Russanandres/batus-linux/README.md

 WSL2 - Works good.
 Use Linux versions.

-ios/ipadOS and etc - There is no support due to the lack of dialog.
+ios/ipadOS and etc - NEEDS JAILBREAK!!!
+There is no support due to the lack of dialog.
 Tested on iPhone 4s ios 6.1.3.
-It may be possible to run legacy versions without dialog.
-They are located here: https://github.com/Russanandres/batus/tree/main/linux%20versions NEEDS JAILBREAK
+Older versions without dialog work well with jailbreak.
+Perhaps versions with dialog work, but I don't know how to put it in the system.
+Use special releases in the BFL/iPhone directory.

 ChromeOS/ChromiumOS - I have no way to check the work.